nanos/FediFetcher/README.md

    - `read:follows`
  - If you are supplying `MAX_BOOKMARKS` / `--max-bookmarks` you must additionally enable this scope:
    - `read:bookmarks`
+ - If you are supplying `MAX_FAVOURITES` / `--max-favourites` you must additionally enable this scope:
+   - `read:favourites`
  - If you are supplying `FROM_NOTIFICATIONS` / `--from-notifications` you must additionally enable this scope:
    - `read:notifications`